citizenfx/natives/NETWORK/SetEntityLocallyVisible.md

 CreateThread(function()
-  -- Any random entity should work local entity = GetVehiclePedIsIn(PlayerPedId(), false) while true do
+  -- Any random entity should work local entity = GetVehiclePedIsIn(PlayerPedId(), false) -- Sets the entity not visible to other players SetEntityVisible(entity, false) while true do
     Wait(0)
-    -- Sets the entity not visible to other players SetEntityVisible(entity, false, false)
     -- Sets the entity as visible for yourself SetEntityLocallyVisible(entity) end